PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 - Random Number Seed
 - Discards are Present (optional)

 ![](img/generalOptions_01a.png "General Options")

 Click SET button to proceed.

 **Note**: To run a new case in the calcuation engine, a bootstrap population data file is required.
-The user must also supply a file with Bootstrap population data on the Bootstrap tab.
-See the Bootstrap section for more information.
+The user must supply a file with Bootstrap population data on the **Bootstrap** panel.
+See the [Bootstrap](#bootstrap) section for more information.

 # Opening an Existing AGEPRO Input Data File